 General protection: Workplace rights

-One general protection provided for by Part 3-1 of the FW Act is a An order made by the Supreme Court of Victoria or the High Court of Australia prohibiting a body from acting outside its authority.
-See also jurisdiction; prerogative writ; ultra vires. on a person taking adverse action against another person because the other person has a workplace right or has, or proposes to, exercise a workplace right (s 340).
+One general protection provided for by Part 3(1) of the FW Act is a prohibition on a person taking adverse action against another person because the other person has a workplace right or has, or proposes to, exercise a workplace right (s 340).

 What is a workplace right?